kalyd0s/swe-3313-fall-2025-team-04/README.md

 ---
 ## Requirements
-After working closely with our client, we identified the key requirements and functionalities neccesary for the success of our system.
-Our project aims to create an online marketplace where users can discover and purchase unique planets.
-The platform will allow users to register and log in to their accounts, browse the inventory, and complete a secure checkout process that includes payment and shipping verification.
-Administrative users will have additional priviledges to manage inventory, promote accounts, and oversee sales activities.
+After working closely with our client, we identified the key requirements and functionalities necessary for the success of our system.
+Our work aims to create an online marketplace where users can discover and purchase unique planets.
+The platform will allow users to register and log in to their accounts, browse inventory, and complete a secure checkout process that includes payment and shipping verification.
+Administrative users will have exclusive privileges allowing management of inventory, promoting accounts, and overseeing sales activities.

 The detailed requirement document can be found [here](requirements/README.md)